dougeby/IntuneDocs/intune/setup-steps.md

 [!INCLUDE[both-portals](./includes/note-for-both-portals.md)]

 The set-up steps prepare your environment for mobile device management.
+Before you can let users access to company resources on devices, the device must be brought into management.
+This lets your company ensure that data remains safe on the device.

 If you're currently using Microsoft System Center Configuration Manager to manage computers and servers, you can [extend Configuration Manager to manage mobile devices](https://docs.microsoft.com/sccm/mdm/understand/choose-between-standalone-intune-and-hybrid-mobile-device-management).

 >[!TIP]
 >If you purchase at least 150 licenses for Intune in an eligible plan, you can use the *FastTrack Center Benefit*.
 With this service, Microsoft specialists work with you to get your environment ready for Intune.
 See [FastTrack Center Benefit for Enterprise Mobility + Security (EMS)](https://docs.microsoft.com/enterprise-mobility-security/Solutions/enterprise-mobility-fasttrack-program).

+The following steps help you set up device management.
+Steps such as configuring a custom domain and adding apps or configuring devices might be optional.
+Other steps, such as adding users and setting the MDM authority are required for most management scenarios.

 | Steps | Status  |
 | ------------- |-------------|